PostHog/posthog.com/contents/docs/contribute/coding-conventions/index.md

   - Logics are camelCase (`dashboardLogic`)
   - React components are PascalCase (`DashboardMenu`).
   - Props for both logics and components are PascalCase and end with `Props` (`DashboardLogicProps` & `DashboardMenuProps`)
-  - Name the `.ts` file according to its main export: `DashboardMenu.ts` or `DashboardMenu.tsx` or `dashboardLogic.ts`.
+  - Name the `.ts` file according to its main export: `DashboardMenu.ts` or `DashboardMenu.tsx` or `dashboardLogic.ts` or `Dashboard.scss`.
 Pay attention to the case.
+  - Avoid `index.ts` and `styles.css` and other generic names, even if this is the only file in a folder.
 - CSS
   - We use regular SCSS files for styling to keep things simple and maintainable in the long run, as opposed to supporting the CSS-in-JS flavour of the month.
   - Inside `MyBlogComponent.tsx` import `MyBlogComponent.scss`